The degree of the dormant operatic locus: Abstract

 \section{Abstract}

 Let $X$ be a smooth, projective curve of genus $g\geq 2$ over an algebraically closed field of characteristic $p>0$.
-We provide a conjectural formula for the degree of the scheme of dormant ${\rm PGL}(r)$-opers on $X$ where $r\geq 2$ (we assume that $p$ is greater than an explicit constant depending on $g,r$).
+I provide a conjectural formula for the degree of the scheme of dormant ${\rm PGL}(r)$-opers on $X$ where $r\geq 2$ (I assume that $p$ is greater than an explicit constant depending on $g,r$).
 For $r=2$ a dormant ${\rm PGL}(2)$-oper is a dormant indigenous bundle on $X$ in the sense of Shinichi Mochuzki (and his work provides a formula only for $g=2,r=2,p\geq 5$, from a different point of view).
-Recently Yasuhiro Wakabayashi has shown that my conjectural formula holds for $r=2$ and $p>2g-2$.
+In 2014, Yasuhiro Wakabayashi has shown that my conjectural formula holds for $r=2,g\geq 2$ and $p>2g-2$ and more recently he has proved the conjecture in all ranks for generic curves of genus at least two.

 \epigraph{Hara-naka ya\\ Mono nimo tsukazu\\ Naku hibari}{Matsuo Basho \citep*{miura}}